-Murphy's law applies everwhere including to dbFront.
-Because of this we built in fairly accessibly logging and diagnostics.
+Murphy's law applies everywhere including to dbFront.
+Because of this, we built in fairly accessible logging and diagnostics.

 Changing the Logging Location

 Both the web.config for the dbFrontUI and the config file for the dbFrontService contain a key named LogPath which can be used to specify the folder where they will create their log files.

 You should never set dbFrontUI and dbFrontService to log to the same location.
 This will cause conflicts.